yhbyhb/data_analyst_nanodegree_p4/project_document.md

 ### Question 5 ###
 **What is validation, and what’s a classic mistake you can make if you do it wrong?
 How did you validate your analysis?  [relevant rubric item: “validation strategy”]**
 Validation is the process to ensure that classifiers works robustly with given parameters.
 The classic mistake is over-fitting.
 If over-fitted, the machine learning model works well with training dataset and performs poorly on test dataset.
+To avoid overfitting, I held out 20 % of dataset for test set and put 80 % into training set.
+Since dataset is small and labels are skewed towards non-POI (18 POI and 125 non-POI after removing outliers),  I used stratified method `StratifiedShuffleSplit` to achive robustness results.

-Because of the small size of the dataset, I used stratified shuffle split cross validation and took averages on 1000 trials of precision and recall.
-20% of datas are used for testing and 80% of data for training.
+ I took averages on 1000 trials of precision and recall.
 I also evaluated my classifier by validation method `test_classifier()` in `tester.py` .

 ### Question 6 ###
 **Give at least 2 evaluation metrics and your average performance for each of them.
 Explain an interpretation of your metrics that says something human-understandable about your algorithm’s performance. [relevant rubric item: “usage of evaluation metrics”]**